yskszk63/java-language-server/README.md

 ## Design

-This extension consists of an external java process, and some typescript glue code that talks to the VS Code API.
+This extension consists of an external java process, which communicates with vscode using the [language server protocol](https://github.com/Microsoft/vscode-languageserver-protocol).
-The typescript glue code communicates with the external java process using a randomly assigned network port.

-In the future, the javac service process could be used separately by other tools that need Java code insight.

 ### Java service process